Golden Hills of Burma

 - Off the beaten track trekking holiday in Burma

 - Mandalay and the U Bein teak bridge

-- All meals included in the holiday price
+- All meals and services included in the holiday price

 KE's Position on Travel and Tourism in Burma

 Off-limits for 15 years, the National League for Democracy (Aung San Suu Kyi's political party) announced in early November 2010 that the boycott on tourism should be lifted.
 With the general message from the Burmese people also encouraging outside visitors, we made the decision to set up our first ever holiday in Burma.
 From the outset, we were careful to design the itinerary with the help of a Burmese agent who, as much as is possible, makes use of independent and privately-run businesses, rather than those run by the military regime.
 We feel that it is appropriate now to let KE clients have the chance to make their own minds up about this fascinating and fast-changing country and believe that tourist visits by well-informed people, who have an interest in Burma's social and political issues, can be of benefit to the Burmese people.